 - In Kamen Rider Double, this goes for both the Joker and the Skull Memories, as well as their respective Riders: while the costumes are predominantly black (Joker has purple elements, while Skull adds white), their attacks glow with purple.

 - In Wicca and other neopagan circles, the fifth element, Spirit, is basically described as darkness, being defined by emptiness.
-It is portrayed most often as either black or purple.
+It is portrayed most often as either black or purple. note

 - Shows up in some Magic: The Gathering art related to Black cards.
 For instance, some varieties of Swamps have purple colors.
 This is largely to give them some color, as purple isn't claimed by any of the others.
 Inverted, however, with some old card catalogs; Red, Blue, Black, and Green card names are all printed in their respective colors, but White is printed as purple (since, obviously, printing it as white would be problematic).